SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/Editors/Table_editor.md

 - Click the first icon to enable trending for this column parameter.
 - Click the second icon to enable alarm monitoring for this column parameter.

-If you add a monitored parameter of Interprete type “double” and measurement type “number” or “analog”, you can set three additional options:
+If you add a monitored parameter of Interprete type "double" and measurement type "number" or "analog", you can set three additional options:

-- In the *Header* column, you can indicate the type of aggregated information you want to have displayed in the column header: “None”, “Sum”, “Avg”, “Min” or “Max”.
+- In the *Header* column, you can indicate the type of aggregated information you want to have displayed in the column header: "None", "Sum", "Avg", "Min" or "Max".
 - In the *Histogram* column, you can disable or enable the histogram of all rows in the column header.
 - In the *Heatmap* column, you can disable or enable the heatmap in all rows in the column header.